 If you’re traveling solo you can practically go anywhere but when traveling with children or older people you have to think about comfort.
 To travel the world with a family may be a challenge!
 Every member of the family should be part of this process… even little children!
 Listen to everybody’s opinion and let them get excited about the destination you’ll be visiting.
 Think of how you’ll get there and if it’s safe for everyone.
 Key points you have to consider:

 - How long will it take to get there: remember long flights or drives are not very comfortable for children and older people

 - Airport and airline facilities for all the members of the family

-2. Get an appropriate accommodation
+2. Get appropriate accommodation

-I’ve no problem in staying at cheap hostels when I’m traveling solo or with friends.
+I’ve no problem with staying at cheap hostels when I’m traveling solo or with friends.
 Traveling with my mother was a whole different story.
-She wanted clean sheets, her own bathroom and even breakfast.
+She wanted clean sheets, her own bathroom, and even breakfast.
 There were times I got frustrated… I didn’t even want breakfast!
 But I had to cater to everyone’s needs.
 I mean, it would be easier for me to get used to clean sheets than for my mother to get used to random guys going into her room.
 To choose the perfect accommodation we looked for these things: